Comparing my 2002 Majacraft Rose with the latest version

 Overdrive Head Accommodation

-The old rose is missing the deep groove on the largest whorl of the drive wheel.
-This was added when the Overdrive Head was released to hold the brake band more securely.
+The old rose is missing the deep groove on the smallest whorl of the drive wheel.
+This was added when the Overdrive Head was released to hold the cloth brake band more securely.
 If you have an old Rose and want to use the Overdrive head, you can request that your old wheel get remachined.
 Or you can take your chances that the brake band will work just fine.

 Someone asked me recently if there are any issues with sticking with their old Rose with all the new accessories and spares that have been launched since the Rose came out in 1997 (!).
 All of the accessories offered today by Majacraft can be used on my vintage Rose wheel.
 So I would say as long as you are clear with your supplier that you have an older vintage Rose, you will continue to be supported and can continue to use your old Rose to spin your dreams!!!